Nick98-1/Nick98-1/README.md

 <h1>👋 About Me</h1>
 <p>Hi, I’m Nicolas!</p>
 <p>I’m a technical founder and architect.
-This page details my work on <strong>Governa Cloud</strong>, highlighting the product reasoning, platform design, and technical architecture behind the system.</p>
+This page details my work on <strong>Governa Cloud</strong>, highlighting the product reasoning, platform design, and technical architecture behind the system.Poli Cloud is a global policy collaboration platform enabling policy actors to collaborate and develop policy across a range of sectors.</p>

 <h2>🏗️ Three-Layer Platform Architecture</h2>
 <p>The platform is designed as a clear three-layer structure:</p>